 Heart failure means that your heart cannot pump an adequate amount of blood through the body.
 When experiencing heart failure, your body doesn’t get the oxygen it needs, causing fatigue, appetite loss and kidney failure.

-Heart failure specialists at the University of Maryland Heart Center offer the full spectrum of treatment for heart failure, ranging from medical management to heart transplantation.
+Heart failure specialists at the University of Maryland Heart and Vascular Center offer the full spectrum of treatment for heart failure, ranging from medical management to heart transplantation.
 We are advancing the treatment of heart failure, pioneering new techniques including home monitoring (to avoid unnecessary hospitalizations) and minimally invasive procedures to implant a ventricular assist device (VAD).

 See all 20 of our heart healthy video tips from UMMC experts.

 Symptoms of Heart Failure

 Since heart failure can progress rapidly, it is important to consult a physician immediately if you notice any of these symptoms:

 - Swelling of feet and ankles or abdomen

 - Pronounced neck veins

 - Shortness of breath that occurs with activity or after lying down for a while

 - Sensation of feeling the heart beat (palpitations) or an irregular or rapid pulse